plabayo/tower-async/README.md

 pattern.
 If your protocol is entirely stream based, Tower Async may not be a good fit.

 It is a fork of <https://github.com/tower-rs/tower>
-and makes use of `async traits` to simplify things and make it more easier to integrate async functions into middleware.
+and makes use of `async traits` ([RFC-3185: Static async fn in traits](https://rust-lang.github.io/rfcs/3185-static-async-fn-in-trait.html)) to simplify things and make it more easier to integrate async functions into middleware.

 This fork is made entirely with the needs of the author in mind,